AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

   </tr>
   <tr>
    <td>Date Field / Date Type</td>
    <td>MQL Date (or equivalent) / Created Date ([!DNL Marketo Measure] Discover)<br> <i>Lead Created Date could also be used in CRM reporting if 'MQL Date' is not an option in your CRM.
-It's important to keep in mind what Date Field you're using at it defines the cohorted data set.</i></td>
+It's important to keep in mind what Date Field you are using at it defines the cohorted data set.</i></td>
   </tr>
   <tr>
    <td>Date Range</td>